XoopsDocs/kaotik-module-tutorial/en/book/building_a_simple_module/saving_to_database.md

 The next line, **$query**, sets up the query that will be used to actually insert our data.
 The line **$res** then performs this query, and with the next line we check if the data was inserted or not.

-If everything went good, we should see **Data was correctly inserted into the database!".
+If everything went good, we should see **Data was correctly inserted into the database!**.
 If something went wrong, we'll see the error.

 Next, we'll list everything in our database!